15 Jun 2020

 The current pandemic due to COVID-19 raises many questions regarding the modelling of the propagation of a new virus, with specific characteristics, and with incomplete historical data.
 In this context of epidemics in an early stage, estimating the key parameters of the dynamics (infection rate, fatality rate) remains challenging, along with the resulting impact on life insurance.

-The webinar "Novel Coronavirus – The Impact on Life Insurance Mortality and Underwriting, and Related Modelling Challenges" will first provide a high-level presentation of the many issues related to COVID-19 that impact life insurer mortality.
+The web session "Novel Coronavirus – The Impact on Life Insurance Mortality and Underwriting, and Related Modelling Challenges" will first provide a high-level presentation of the many issues related to COVID-19 that impact life insurer mortality.
 This will be followed with some early mortality experience and a discussion about the difficulties in using this data.
-The webinar will also provide with some ideas for changes to life insurance underwriting to help cope with COVID-19.
-Finally, the last part of the webinar will be dedicated to present and discuss the modelling challenges related to this pandemic.
+The web session will also provide with some ideas for changes to life insurance underwriting to help cope with COVID-19.
+Finally, the last part of the web session will be dedicated to present and discuss the modelling challenges related to this pandemic.

 Organised by the EAA - European Actuarial Academy GmbH.

-The webinar is open to all interested persons working within the insurance industry.
+The web session is open to all interested persons working within the insurance industry.

 On 9 June 10:00 – 10:30 CEST, there will be a test session offered to all registered participants to test the software.